remymuller/remymuller.github.io/_posts/2016-11-26-irreversibility.markdown

 	\end{align}
 $$

-The consequence of this, is that any energy-preserving numerical scheme applied to the extended system has the side-effect of preserving the _disspative invariant_
+The consequence of this, is that any energy-preserving numerical scheme applied to the extended system has the side-effect of preserving the _dissipative invariant_

 The energy is indeed conserved and transmitted _irreversibly_ toward the $$z$$ coordinate